Scroll to Continue

 For more information visit hawaiicovid19.com/travel and register with the State of Hawaii Safe Travels online system.
 Only test results from Trusted Testing and Travel Partners will be accepted.
-Review new vaccination exception requirements at hawaiicovid19.com/faqs.
+Review vaccination exception requirements at hawaiicovid19.com/faqs.
 Only domestic travelers from the U.S. will be required to participate in the Safe Travels program.
 Travelers arriving on a direct, international flight will no longer need a Safe Travels account.

 See full details below on steps and resources to efficiently plan your trip to the Hawaiian Islands.